Grete Keilson: Biography

-Keilson returned to Germany in June 1945, where she was Head of Personnel Policy of the Central Committee of the KPD, and then, after the 1946 merger of the Social Democratic Party of Germany (SPD) with the KPD, of the new Socialist Unity Party of Germany (SED).
+Keilson returned to Germany in June 1945, where she was Head of the Personnel Policy Department of the Central Committee of the KPD, and then, after the 1946 merger of the Social Democratic Party of Germany (SPD) with the KPD, of the new Socialist Unity Party of Germany (SED).
 From 1948 to 1953, she was the director of the Department of International Relations of the Central Committee of the SED.
 She was superseded by Peter Florin, and became one of his deputies.
 In this role, she was a member of the Foreign Affairs Commission at the SED Politburo under the direction of Ulbricht and then Heinrich Rau.
 In this role she was a member of the Central Committee Commission for travelling abroad, led by Secretary of State William Zaisser that approved any travel abroad by SED officials.

-After Klaus Fuchs was released from prison in Britain where he had been convicted on espionage charges and deported to East Germany in 1959, Keilson greeted him on arrival at Berlin Schönefeld Airport.
-They were married later that year.
+Keilson's husband Max died 9 November 1953.
+After Klaus Fuchs was released from prison in Britain where he had been convicted on espionage charges and deported to East Germany in 1959, Keilson greeted him on arrival at Berlin Schönefeld Airport and they married later that year.
 From 1959 until her retirement in 1970, she worked in the press department of the East German Ministry for Foreign Affairs.
-For her achievements in East Germany and her support for the SED she received numerous awards including the Patriotic Order of Merit in silver in 1955, the Banner of Labour in 1960, the Patriotic Order of Merit in gold in 1970 and the Star of People's Friendship in 1985.
-She died in Dresden on 4 January 1999.
-She was cremated and her ashes interred with those of Fuchs in the "Pergolenweg", the memorial to the socialists in the Zentralfriedhof Friedrichsfelde in Berlin.
+For her achievements in East Germany and her support for the SED she received numerous awards including the Patriotic Order of Merit in silver in 1955, the Banner of Labour in 1960, the Patriotic Order of Merit in gold in 1970, and the Star of People's Friendship in 1985.
+She died in Dresden in unified Federal Germany on the 4th of January 1999.
+She was cremated and her ashes interred with those of Klaus Fuchs in the "Pergolenweg", the memorial to the socialists in the Zentralfriedhof Friedrichsfelde in Berlin.